How do “they” do it?

 Another tactic is to develop multiple offerings with contrasting price points.
 Create a super-premium offer to position above your primary product or service.
 Even if no one buys it, this will decrease the price pressure on the flagship offer.

 For example, your primary offer may cost $5,000.
-But the price of your super-premium version may be $20,000.
+But the price of your super-premium version might be $20,000.
 Given the contrast, the price of your flagship offer looks much more reasonable.

 To make this work, you must create significant differences in the features of each offer.
-They must stand apart from one another to justify the price structure.
+They must contrast to justify the price structure.
 Just be sure you can deliver on your promises.

 The Prerequisite for a Premium Pricing Strategy